 UST Testing Notification & Test Results:

-To notify this Agency of an upcoming annual monitoring system certification or triennial secondary containment test (SB989), please submit your request by email at least 48-hours in advance to USTnotifications@ochca.com.
+To notify this Agency of an upcoming Monitoring System Certification, Spill Container Test, Secondary Containment (SB989) Test, or Overfill Prevention Equipment Inspection, please submit your request by email to USTnotifications@ochca.com at least 48 hours prior to the test.

 The secondary containment test procedure that was described in the 2002 document “Standard for Secondary Containment Testing of Underground Storage Tank Systems” and accepted by OCHCA has been rescinded by the CalCUPA Forum.
 The procedure is no longer valid.
 In accordance with 23CCR section 2637 testers must follow manufacturer’s guidelines or industry standards, such as the PEI 1200 manual.
 OCHCA will no longer accept test results that utilize the rescinded procedure for sites that provided notification after 11/3/17.
 Sites that notified for secondary containment testing prior to 11/3/17 may still submit results with the rescinded procedure.